Recommendations are a funny thing

 The other night I got an email from someone who noticed my ActiveCampaign forms were gone.
 They also realized all my daily posts were coming via ConvertKit (that hadn't changed).
 And so they asked, “Why do you use ConvertKit vs ActiveCampaign?”

 Tonight they'll have my answer.
+Want to see a comparison of ConvertKit to MailChimp?

 Sign up for free content.
 People still do that.